inverno-io/inverno-mods/inverno-security/README.md

 The Inverno security model, which basically defines application security, is based on three main concepts:

-- **Authentication** which relates to the authentification of a request made to the application.
+- **Authentication** which relates to the authentication of a request made to the application.
 - **Identification** which relates to the identification of the entity accessing the application.
 - **Access Control** which relates to the control of access to protected services or resources in the application.

 The authentication process is about authenticating credentials (e.g. user/password, token...) provided in a request in order to assess whether access to the application is granted to a requesting entity.
 It is very important to understand that authentication is not about authenticating the entity but really the credentials.
 The entity represents the originator of a request to the application, it can be external or internal, it can be an application, a device, a proxy or an actual person but as far as the application is concerned, access can only be granted when valid credentials have been authenticated which is more related to the request than the actual entity behind that request.
-When refering to the *authenticated entity*, we simply refer to that entity behind a request which provided credentials that has been authenticated during the authentication process.
+When referring to the *authenticated entity*, we simply refer to that entity behind a request which provided credentials that has been authenticated during the authentication process.

 > This is actually an important point so let's take a concrete example to better understand what it means.
 Let's consider a prepaid card which allows for ten entries to a roller coaster, you can buy one and at the entrance pass it to your friends one after the other so you can all enjoy the ride.
 When passing the gates, it is the pass that is being authenticated not the person holding that pass.